- General Regulations eTOP -

 Modification, Termination, and Expiry of the Agreement

-7.1 Any modification of the Agreement requires Written, Electronic, or Documentary Form.
+7.1 Any amendment to the Agreement requires Written Form, Electronic Form, or Documentary Form.

-7.2 Either party may terminate an Agreement concluded for an indefinite period or modify such an Agreement in a way that limits the scope of provided Services by submitting a termination notice, effective at the end of the Billing Period following the Billing Period in which the termination was submitted.
-The termination date is considered the date the termination notice is received by the Operator.
-During the termination period, the Service is provided under the terms of the Agreement until its termination date.
+7.2 Each party may terminate an Agreement concluded for an indefinite term, or amend such an Agreement in a manner that limits the scope of the Services provided, by giving notice effective at the end of the Billing Period following the Billing Period in which notice was given.
+The date of giving notice is the date the notice is received by the Operator.
+During the notice period, the Service is provided under the terms of the Agreement until the date of its termination.

 7.3 The Subscriber may withdraw from the Agreement if the provision of Services does not commence within 30 days from the date specified in the Agreement.

-7.4 A one-time change in service parameters that increases its scope, such as activating an additional service, increasing service parameters, bandwidth, or a cable television package, may be ordered by phone or through another remote communication method provided by the Operator.
-In cases where the order involves significant financial or organizational commitments for the Subscriber, the Operator may require confirmation of the order in Writing, Electronic, or Documentary Form.
+7.4 A one-time change of service parameters that increases its scope—consisting in particular of activating an additional service for the Subscriber, increasing service parameters, bandwidth, or a cable television package—may be made by telephone or by another remote means of communication provided by the Operator.
+The Operator, in particular in the case of an order involving significant financial or organizational burdens for the Subscriber, may require confirmation of the order in writing in Written Form, Electronic Form, or Documentary Form.

-7.5 If the Subscriber terminates an Agreement concluded for a fixed term before its expiration, or if the Agreement is terminated by the Operator under Article 7.6.4, the Subscriber is required to pay the Minimum Agreement Value, which is the difference between the Minimum Agreement Value and the payments made under the Agreement.
-For a Subscriber who is a Consumer or a Para-Consumer who has not waived Consumer rights, the obligation includes reimbursement of discounts granted to the Subscriber up to the service expiration date.
-For a Subscriber who is not a Consumer or a Para-Consumer who has waived Consumer rights, this payment constitutes compensation.
+7.5 If an Agreement concluded for a fixed term is terminated by the Subscriber before the contractual term expires, or an Agreement concluded for a fixed term is terminated by the Operator under art.
+7.6.4, the Subscriber is obliged to settle the Minimum Agreement Value, i.e., the difference between the Minimum Agreement Value and the amounts paid under the Agreement, or—if the Subscriber is a Consumer or Para-consumer who has not declared a waiver of rights due to Consumers—to return the discounts granted to the Subscriber up to the date the Service expires.
+In the case of a Subscriber who is not a Consumer or Para-consumer and who has not declared a waiver of rights due to Consumers, this performance is of a compensatory (damages) nature.

-7.6 The Operator may terminate or modify the Agreement in a way that limits the scope of provided Services without prior notice in the following cases:
+7.6 The Operator may terminate or amend the Agreement in a way that limits the scope of Services provided without notice in the following cases:

-7.6.1 If before starting the provision of Services, the Operator loses the necessary authorizations to provide Services, particularly the authorization to conduct telecommunications activities, use numbering, or frequency,
+7.6.1 before the commencement of the provision of Services, the Operator loses the authorizations necessary to provide the Services, in particular the authorizations to conduct telecommunications activities, use numbering, or frequencies,

-7.6.3 If telecommunications services provided by other entities that are an integral part of the Operator’s Service are suspended,
+7.6.3 suspension of telecommunications services provided by other entities that are an integral part of the Operator’s Service,

-7.7 Termination or modification of the Agreement in a way that limits the scope of provided Services is made in electronic, written, or documentary form and is sent by the Operator to the Subscriber’s designated address on a durable medium, and by the Subscriber to the Operator’s address specified in the Agreement.
+7.7 Termination or amendment of the Agreement in a way that limits the scope of Services provided shall be made in electronic, written, or documentary form and is sent by the Operator to the address indicated by the Subscriber on a durable medium, and by the Subscriber to the Operator’s address specified in the Agreement.

 7.8 The Agreement expires in the event of:

-7.8.1 The Operator receiving notice of the Subscriber’s death,
+7.8.1 the Operator learning of the Subscriber’s death,

-7.9 Upon termination or expiration of the Agreement, the Operator:
+7.9 On the date of termination or expiration of the Agreement, the Operator:

-7.9.2 Subject to applicable legal provisions, has the right to delete all data and information related to the Subscriber obtained in connection with the provision of Services,
+7.9.2 subject to generally applicable provisions of law, has the right to delete all data and information concerning the Subscriber obtained in connection with the provision of the Services,

-7.9.3 Returns the Subscriber’s devices that were part of a colocation service, provided the Subscriber has settled all financial obligations to the Operator.
-If the Subscriber has outstanding payments or there are formal deficiencies, the Operator withholds device return or, in justified cases, exercises a lien,
+7.9.3 releases the Subscriber’s devices that are the subject of a colocation service, provided the Subscriber has settled due financial obligations to the Operator.
+In the event of payment arrears or finding formal deficiencies, the Operator refrains from releasing the subject of colocation or, in justified cases, exercises a right of lien,

-7.9.4 If the Agreement covered a Service in which the Subscriber placed devices or media in colocation and failed to collect them within 14 days of the Agreement’s expiration for reasons not attributable to the Operator, the Operator has the right to charge a storage fee according to the Operator’s price list.
-The storage fee also applies to the situation described in Article 7.9.3 when non-payment by the Subscriber prevents the return of the devices.
+7.9.4 if the Agreement for a Service under which the Subscriber entrusted for colocation devices or media not owned by the Operator is terminated and, for reasons not attributable to the Operator, they are not collected within 14 days from the Agreement’s expiry date, the Operator has the right to charge a storage fee in accordance with the Operator’s price list.
+The right to charge storage fees also applies to the situation described in item 7.9.3 where the reason for non-release is the Subscriber’s payment arrears to the Operator.

-7.10 The Operator confirms every document constituting a declaration of intent between the Subscriber and the Operator in a durable medium without delay, no later than 14 days after receiving it.
+7.10 The Operator confirms, on a durable medium, every document of a declaratory nature (declaration of intent) arising between the Subscriber and the Operator promptly, but no later than within 14 days from its receipt.

 Art.
 8